-Language ability is a direct outgrowth of a child’s use of symbols and representational thinking (the ability to have one thing stand for another).
+Language ability means a child is outgrowing the use of symbols and representational thinking (the ability to have one thing stand for another).
 According to Russian researcher Lev Vygotsky, language develops from social interactions for communication purposes.
-To guide behaviors, overcome obstacles, and acquire new skills, children use what Vygotsky termed private speech, a verbalized but really internal monologue.
-Private speech reaches its height between 4-6 years old.
-As development progresses, it becomes inaudible muttering, to then become internalized as inner speech or “thought.”
+To guide behaviors, overcome obstacles, and acquire new skills, children use what Vygotsky termed private speech, a verbalized, but really internal, monologue which reaches its height between 4-6 years old.

 By the age of three, most children have considerable experience with language.
 They can understand most sentences, understand the use of basic prepositions (e.g., on, in, under), and use pronouns such as I, you, we, and they, along with some plurals.
 They show immense creativity in their language use, creating phrases for words they don’t know (e.g., calling snow “fluffy rain” or broccoli “eating trees”).
-Their spoken sentences on average are as many words long as they are old (e.g., at 3 they produce 3-word sentences).
-A majority of their words should be understandable to a person outside the home.
-Across the preschool period, children are learning to categorize items (e.g., a shoe is not a fruit; a collar, leash, and bone are all dog items, etc.).
+Their spoken sentences on average are as many words long as they are old.
+And across the preschool period, children are learning to categorize items (e.g., a shoe is not a fruit; a collar, leash, and bone are all dog items, etc.).

 Children this age learn to ask questions, the most prevalent of which is the question “Why?” which they are known for asking over and over.
-To help parents know how to answer the onslaught of wonderings, check out Whyzz.com.
-Preschoolers also learn (over time) how to produce negative sentences or how to negate sentences (“I am not going”).
+Preschoolers also learn how to produce negative sentences or how to negate sentences (“I am not going”).

 Before they are 6, children can recall parts of a story, use future tense, begin to tell stories, and can say their name, age, gender, and address.
 Their sentences are on average at least 5 words.
-Their vocabulary has increased at least 4-fold, from around 1000 words to upwards of 8-10,000.
-They are now able to define common items by use (e.g., a chair is something you sit in).
-Most children this age can follow three step directions.
+Their vocabulary has increased from around 1000 words to upwards of 8-10,000.
+They are now able to define common items by use can follow three step directions.

-Children’s syntax (grammar) gets increasingly complex over these years, while remaining uniquely “preschool-like.”
-For example, by 5 they begin to use word endings (e.g., ing, ed), but they often show overregularization.
+Children’s grammar gets increasingly complex over these years, while remaining uniquely “preschool-like.”
+For example, by 5 they begin to use word endings (e.g., ing, ed), at times incorrectly.
 That is, children learn a grammar rule through interaction and then over apply that rule.
-For instance, they will say “goed or “eated,” applying the “add -ed to a word to make it past tense” rule, despite the fact that they will have never heard adults use the incorrect forms and they previously said the words correctly.
-These peculiarities notwithstanding, 5-year-olds use increasingly descriptive language for functional purposes, including conveying information, asking questions, and providing explanations.
+For instance, they will say “goed or “eated.”
+That being said, 5-year-olds use increasingly descriptive language for functional purposes, including conveying information, asking questions, and providing explanations.

 - Offer function cues and see if your child can identify the word (e.g., We eat this with syrup: pancakes).
-A fun online category vocabulary builder for preschoolers is What's the Word, a reading and vocabulary game.
+Try this fun vocabulary game for practice!

 - Help your child better understand prepositions by asking her to put the box under the table, next to the spoon, beside the bed, etc. Introduce relationships (e.g., first, last, right, left, up, down).